rmendocna/video-themes/README.md

    The container starts a MongoDB and a Nginx server on port 80.

-   You can then browse to ``http://localhost/`` and have your data persist across multiple run of the container
+   You can then browse to ``http://localhost/`` and have your data persist across multiple runs of the containers

 ## Testing